varadhodiyil/document-manager/README.md

-# Propylon Document Manager
+# Propylon Document Manager Assessment

-Propylon Document Management Technical Assessment
+The Propylon Document Management Technical Assessment is a simple (and incomplete) web application consisting of a basic API backend and a React based client.
+This API/client can be used as a bootstrap to implement the specific features requested in the assessment description.

 ## Getting Started
 1. [Install Direnv](https://direnv.net/docs/installation.html)